 The sequel doesn’t fall far from the remake.

 Two pregnant chicks.
-Male demographic fleeing into the night, the repeated sounds of “yuk” and “eeurw” and “gimme a break” issuing like feculence into the slipstream of retreat.
+Male demographic fleeing into the night, cries of “eeurw” and “gimme a break” issuing like feculence into the slipstream of retreat.

 It was so easy to use someone else’s ideas to remake the 1950 film FATHER OF THE BRIDE that director-writer husband-wife team Charles Shyer and Nancy Meyers use those same people’s ideas to remake the sequel those people wrote to their original film, FATHER’S LITTLE DIVIDEND (1951).
 (It’s not technically plagiarism, just like all those penis-enlargement e-mails aren’t technically spam…)

 Hence, FATHER OF THE BRIDE PART II.
 Same cast as the 1991 remake film starring Steve Martin as flustered husband, Diane Keaton as glowing wife, Martin Short as wedding coordinator and raper of the English language, and Kimberly Williams as daughter.
 Oh, and Keiran Culkin (a much better actor than his brother Macauley) floats somewhere in the middle background as the Banks’ son.

-George Banks (Martin) has just grown accustomed to his daughter being married, but now has to face the prospect of her giving birth and making him a – ulp! – “grandfather.”
+George Banks (Martin) has just grown accustomed to his daughter being married, but now has to face the prospect of her baby’s birth and making him a – ulp! – “grandfather.”
 Clinging desperately to the last vestiges of his hip youth, he tries everything to feel young again, from dyeing his hair, to buying a sports car, to plonking his wife impromptu in the kitchen.